Nikki Sinclaire: Allegations of fraud, misconduct

 On 22 February 2012, Sinclaire was arrested along with three other people; two women aged 55 and 39, as well as a 19-year-old man on suspicion of conspiracy to defraud the European Parliament following an inquiry into an allegation made in 2010, concerning allowances and expenses.
 Sinclaire denied all the charges, cooperated with the police, and while the investigation was in process would only state that it was tied to a disgruntled employee who was themselves the subject of a similar investigation.
 On 23 July 2014, she was charged with money laundering, contrary to Sections 327 or 329 of the Proceeds of Crime Act 2002, and misconduct in public office, contrary to Common Law, relating to European Parliament travel expenses, in a period between October 2009 and July 2010.

 In the Court case subsequent to Sinclaire's office manager John Ison having been cautioned by the judge that he was incriminating himself and when it was shown in open court that John Ison was colluding with Nigel Farage, the leader of UKIP, on 11 July 2016, the jury in Sinclaire's trial found her not guilty on all counts.

 Sinclaire criticised the West Midlands Police investigation as a 'Vanity Case' as it cost £1.5 million to pursue the case regarding a sum of £3,200 that Sinclaire was alleged to have fraudulently claimed.

 Electoral history

 Personal life

 Sinclaire was assigned male at birth, but felt she was "trapped in the wrong body" from the age of three.
 At 16, Sinclaire was told by a doctor that these feelings were a "fantasy"; she was also told that she could not undergo gender reassignment surgery until the age of 21.
 Sinclaire took hormone replacement therapy, prior to beginning surgery at the age of 23.
 Sinclaire publicly spoke about her gender identity in November 2013, making her the first openly transgender Parliamentarian in the UK.

-In 2004, Sinclaire came out as lesbian in a letter to the LGBT newspaper The Pink Paper.
+In 2004, Sinclaire came out as lesbian in a letter to the LGBTQ newspaper The Pink Paper.
 However, she stated that she had no desire to be the leader of an LGBT group within UKIP.